kaisummers/PHP-simpleCrypt/README.md

-# PHP simpleCrypt
+# PHP-simpleCrypt
 Simple PHP Encryption &amp; Decryption using OpenSSL & AES-256-CTR.

-PHP simpleCrypt is an easy to use PHP class that provides two-way encryption with a key.
-After encrypting using OpenSSL and AES256, it will output a string in base64.
+PHP-simpleCrypt is an easy to use PHP Encryption & Decryption class.
+It provides a two-way cryptographic implementation.
+After encrypting your data with a key, using OpenSSL and AES256, it will output a string in base64.

 # Example Usage
 // Include class file containing PHP simpleCrypt